Winterstark/Wordy/README.md

 ![Screenshot: test type 4](http://i.imgur.com/E2jcbPt.png)

 If you fail a test then the word becomes "unlearned" again; answer correctly and the word will be avaiable for testing again in a week.
 After each successful test the length of time before the next test increases by a week.

+When testing learned words, some minor mistakes are ignored.
+If you forget to use a diacritic mark or a hyphen, your answer will still be correct.
+Also, synonyms of the requested word will also be accepted.

 ### Word of the day subscriptions